jbielick/kona/README.md

 Now you've got yeoman and the kona application generator.
 Just generate a new kona application to get started.

-`yo kona myApplication`
+`yo kona myNewApp`

-The kona application generator will build an application in the directory `myApplication`.
+The kona application generator will build an application in the directory `myNewApp`.
 It will then run `npm install` and `bower install` to install the server and client dependencies you need to run your new application.

-Now let's enter the the app directory with `cd myApplication`
+Now let's enter the the app directory with `cd myNewApp`

 The generator will also install the `kona` module locally in your `node_modules` folder.